LesyaTkachuk/clips_app/README.md

 - uaing redirectTo propertyin routes configurations {path:'/learn-about', redirectTo: '/about'}

 We can use RoutingGuard to prevent our routes from non-authenticated users

+# Uploading files

+We create EventBlocker directive to prevent default browser behaviour at some events (drop, dragOver) There is a wierd bug of Chrome that we can't see file in dataTransfer object in console.
+We have manually set the first item of event.dataTransfer.files to a variable file.

+MIME types - that is a label identifying the type of data in a file (audio/mp3, audio/ogg, application/msword, video/mp4)

+Logic connected with the file upload can be found in upload.component.ts and services/clip.ts

+Firebase reference - is an object that points to a location in your application, allows you to read/write references, create new references, so manage multiple locations (so we use references to upload a file to the storage and add data to the database)
+Firebase snapshot - is an object that is a copy of a location in your application, they are read only and immutable.
+They are memory efficient and makes app more lightweight.
+Snapshots are ussually returned whenever you are listened to changes to a reference, so when some event occur